jacob-medina/socialite-api/README.md

 ## Credits

-The following npm packages were used in the development of Fleet Commerce:
+The following npm packages were used in the development of Socialite API:

 - [mongoose](https://www.npmjs.com/package/mongoose)
 - [express](https://www.npmjs.com/package/express)